Butterflies & Birds of the Eastern Pyrenees

 Departure after breakfast

-An early departure for some with a more leisurely day with more butterflies and lunch on the way for those with later flights!
+An early departure for some with a more leisurely day for those with later flights allowing for more butterfly spotting and lunch on the way !

 the "roughly" is because as with all wildlife trips we want to make the most of the weather